 What are the liquor laws in India?

-- The constitution of India under Article 47 clearly directs the states to enhance public health and especially cause prohibition within the intoxicating drinks and medicines which are injurious to health.
+- The constitution of India under Article 47 clearly directs the states to enhance public health and especially cause prohibition intoxicating drinks and medicines which are injurious to health.

 - Aside from this, the topic of alcohol is included within the state list under the seventh schedule of the constitution of India.
 Thus, the act, which administrates the sale and consumption of alcohol, varies from state to state.

 - An individual above the age of 21 years only can obtain a liquor license and therefore the process to get such a license is sort of long and challenging.

 This portion of the site is for informational purposes only.
 The content is not legal advice.
 The statements and opinions are the expression of author, not corpseed, and have not been evaluated by corpseed for accuracy, completeness, or changes in the law.

 Get help from an experienced legal adviser.
 Schedule your consultation at a time that works for you and it's absolutely FREE.